 Nasal repairs of all sorts, since they take place on sebaceous skin, may benefit from dermabrasion approximately 3-9 months postoperatively.
 This may help smooth out any obvious repair lines on the nose, which may appear depressed relative to the surrounding sebaceous skin.
 It is important to adequately prepare patients for this possible eventuality.

 Often, 5-0 absorbable suture is used for the deeper layers of nasal reconstruction, though both thicker and thinner suture material is sometimes useful depending on individual circumstances.
 The P-3 reverse cutting needle is the most frequently used on the nose, though the narrowness of some nasal wounds means that a smaller semicircular needle, such as the P-2 needle, may be useful as well in order to permit insertion of the needle body into the wound for placement of vertically oriented buried sutures.
-While less readily available, consideration could also be given to utilizing a small cutting needle (or even a tapered needle), as opposed to ...
+While less readily available, consideration could also be given to utilizing a small cutting needle (or even a tapered needle), as ...